igi64/airybox/README.md

 A practical application to demonstrate IBP technology.

-AiryBox will be fully open sourced by October, 2013.
+AiryBox will be fully open sourced in October, 2013.